nachazo/scryfalldler/README.md

    `php scryfaddler`
 From there you can add arguments, declaring what card images to download and how to download them.

-#### Source Arguments

-You can add _at most 1_ argument from the fallowing table to declare the cards you want downloaded.
+From the fallowing table, you can add _at most 1_ argument declaring the cards you want downloaded.

 | Argument  | Notes |
 | ------------------------------| ----- |